 Why bare root?

 Buying bare root has many lesser known benefits!
-Buying trees and roses bare root is first and foremost cost effective, saving on costs incurred by the retailer.
+Buying trees and roses bare root is first and foremost much more cost effective, saving on the added costs incurred by the retailer.
 They are not bagged or potted making them easier to take home and plant straight into your garden!
-You aren't paying for the service of having your tree bagged, potted or cared for.
+You aren't paying for the service of having your tree bagged, potted or cared for by the retailer.

-You can also be more selective in choosing your new tree, buying bare root is buying when there is the best selection meaning you can best pick for your area, double planting or even triple planting!
+You can also be more selective in choosing your new tree.
+Buying bare root is buying when there is the best selection meaning you can best pick for your area, multiple or grove plantings, or even planning espalier designs.

-When planting roses however, there are other things to consider!
+When planting roses however, although they can be treated similar to bare rooted trees, there are a few other things to consider!
 When buying bagged or bare root roses, its important to follow these few key pointers from our propagators Treloar Roses.

 - Make sure your ground is well watered before planting.